mohamedmbah2019cistudent/bah.palm.oil.e-commerce/README.md

 Each checkout page features an order summary, which lists all the items in the users cart, title, price and quantity.
 User need to populate their details like Name, contact no., delivery address and payment card details and then submit for payment.
 Blog Post Page
-Since it is a handmade jewelry website, interested users can share their write ups related to jewelry making and other stuffs related to jewelry here in this Blog page.
+Since it is a handmade palm oil website, interested users can share their write ups related to palm oil making and other stuffs related to palm oil here in this Blog page.
 No of views for each post will be automatically updated.
 Users can view others’ blogs too.
 Edit/Delete options are there for logged in users